bmrb-io/BMRB-API/README.md

 Parameters:
 * `format` - The format to return results in.
 Default is `json` but `text` is also supported.
 * `match_type` The type of match to use when generating the list.
 Allowed values:
-  * `all`* - UniProt links from any of the other sources.
+  * `all` - PDB links from any of the other sources.
+  * `exact`* - The entry is an exact match as tracked by the BMRB entry tracking system.
+    There is a one-to-one correspondence between the entry and the provided BMRB ID.
     This is the default.
   * `author` - Entries supplied by the author as "related entries" during deposition.
-Returns matches for both entities and assembles with a database link.
-  * `blast` - The entry was found linked with a routine BLAST search.
+  * `blast` - The entry was found during a routine BLAST search.
 It is similar to the queried entry in sequence but no other correlation is implied.

 Examples: